There are many areas of neurotechnology in the treatment of pain. This is an overview of three basic areas of treatment that are currently available;

 - Spinal Cord Stimulation (SCS) system is a hybrid system comprised of implanted electrodes in the spine and an external control unit.
 It uses electrical stimulation to block the pain pathways to the brain that travel through the spinal cord.
 SCS has also been known to decrease spasticity.
 An initial trial is needed to see if effective results can be achieved.
 If the trial is successful, a permanent system may be implanted.
 The user has the ability to keep the system on permanently or as needed.
 Find a SCS specialist in your area is provided by our partner, Neuromodec, click here to search.

 These above options should be discussed with a medical professional trained in interventional pain medicine.
-Deep brain stimulation, transcranial magnetic stimulation and the use of very high frequency alternating currents as a method for blocking nerve conduction in peripheral nerves is currently under investigation.
+Deep brain stimulation, transcranial direct current stimulation and the use of very high frequency alternating currents as a method for blocking nerve conduction in peripheral nerves is currently under investigation.
 These methods might be able to provide an improved alternative for blocking pain and controlling muscle spasms.
 To discover more about available clinical trials, visit www.clinicaltrials.gov

 Types of Neuropathic Pain

 - Neuropathic Pain